 Then there’s the seed that fell upon the ground and grow healthy and produce fruit.
 How wonderful to have believers who bring a hundred to the Lord.
 What will this temporal life matter 100 years from now or 10,000 years from now?
 All that matters will be when we die whether we died in the Lord and that we spent our life living for the Lord.

 You must understand that this is not a message of judgment.
-But tonight I want you to examine your own life in the light of what I told you because even a true believer can become a Christ denying, worldly or selfish unless he guards his soul closely and it’s only a matter of time.
+But tonight I want you to examine your own life in the light of what I told you because even a true believer can become a Christ denying, worldly or selfish unless he guards his soul closely.
+It’s only a matter of time.

 Adopted from a message by Rev. Roy Isaac